-These requirements apply when the "package" header field parameter is set to "isdn-uui", or with no "package" header field parameter.
+These requirements apply when the "purpose" header field parameter is set to "isdn-uui", or with no "purpose" header field parameter.
 Processing for User-to-User header fields sent or received with values other than this value are outside the scope of this document, and the appropriate package document for that value applies.

+The default and only content defined for this package is "isdn-uui".
 When sending UUI, the sending SIP entity MAY, but need not, include a "content" header field with a value set to "isdn-uui".
 A receiving SIP entity MUST ignore a received User-to-User header field if the "content" header field parameter is present and the value is some other value that "isdn-uui".

+The default and only encoding defined for this package is "hex".
 When sending UUI, the sending SIP entity MAY, but need not, include an "encoding" header field with a value set to "hex".
 A receiving SIP entity MUST ignore a received User-to-User header field if the "encoding" header field parameter is present and the value is some other value that "hex".

-When sending UUI, the sending application MUST include a protocol discriminator octet, conforming to table 4-26 of ITU-T Recommendation Q.931 [Q931] as the first octet of the payload information.
+When sending UUI, the sending application MUST include a protocol discriminator octet, conforming to table 4-26 of ITU-T Recommendation Q.931 [0931] as the first octet of the UUI data.
 It is up to the receiving application what it does with this value.
 This document places no other normative requirement on the use of the protocol discriminator; it is required at interworking gateways to allow mapping into the appropriate fields in the ISDN protocols, but otherwise the usage is entirely up to the application, and outside the scope of this document.
 Valid values are identified and documented by ITU-T, and there is no IANA registry for these values.